Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Results

 \subsection{Appearance}

 \textbf{\textit{Personal Hygiene.}} This category is notable because only Blacks were subject to autocompletes related to personal hygiene.
-These autocompletes referenced Black people washing their hair or beard (``How often should a Black man/woman wash his/her hair?,'' ``How often should a Black man wash his beard?'') and shaving (``Should a Black man shave every day?'').
-Figure \ref{fig:hygiene-2}\footnote{\url{https://www.youtube.com/watch?v=CZCuI4x1sUc}} shows the preview of a video resulting from the suggested autocompletes, which contains advice for preventing white flakes in hair.
-Another autocomplete in this category asked, ``Do Black people get lice?''
+These autocompletes referenced Black people washing their hair or beard (``how often should a black man wash his hair,'' ``how often should a black woman wash her hair,'' ``how often should a black man wash his beard'') and shaving (``should a black man shave everyday'').
+The resulting videos featured creators presenting their shower or shaving routines, e.g., Figure \ref{fig:hygiene-2} shows the preview of a video resulting from the suggested autocompletes, which contains advice for preventing white flakes in hair.\footnote{\url{https://www.youtube.com/watch?v=CZCuI4x1sUc}} Another autocomplete asked, ``do black people get lice.''
 It is possible that these autocompletes reflect highly sought-after searches by Black people for the information needed to take care of textured hair.
-However, these questions are raised only for the Black group in our data, raising the possibility that they reflect the racial stereotypes of Black people having poor hygiene.
+However, these questions are raised only for the Black group, raising the possibility that they reflect the racial stereotypes of Black people having poor hygiene.
 Historically, a deep-rooted racial stereotype maintained that dark or non-white skin was associated with uncleanness \citep{brown2009foul}; indeed, this stereotype served as a rationale for racial segregation in the U.S. \citep{lintner2004savage}.
-These YouTube autocompletes suggest that the negative stereotypes about Blacks' hygiene unfortunately persist.
+These YouTube autocompletes suggest that the negative stereotypes about Blacks' hygiene still persist.

-\textbf{\textit{Skin Tone.}} Similar to `Personal Hygiene,' only Blacks were subjects of autocompletes in the `Skin' category.
-Autocompletes related to skin tones included, ``Can a Black person become fair?'' and ``Can a Black person bleach their skin?''
-These bleaching-related autocompletes reflect both an interest in lighter skin and the implicit negative view of darker skin \citep{hunter2011buying}.
-We observed no autocompletes related to the action of changing natural skin tones for other races.